 Summary: 1.
 Introduction. -2.
 Problems of defining and understanding of property rights. -2.1.
 Definition of property rights under civil laws and codes. -2.2.
-Understanding and methods of protection of property. -3.
-Protection of property rights in Kosovo. -3.1.
+Understanding and methods of protection of property. -3.7.
 Actio rei vindication. -3.2.
 Actio publiciana (the lawsuit from the alleged property right). -3.3.
-Actio nagatoria (negative lawsuit due to obstruction of ownership). -4.
-Conclusions.
+Actio nagatoria (negative lawsuit due to obstruction of ownership). -4.7 Conclusions.